Gouthami-K/Diabetes-Prediction-using-Machine-Learning-from-Kaggle/README.md

 Outcome: Class variable (0 or 1)
 Number of Observation Units: 768

-# Variable Number: 9
+# Variable Number:
+9

+# Result:
-# Result; The model created as a result of XGBoost hyperparameter optimization became the model with the lowest Cross Validation Score value.
+The model created as a result of XGBoost hyperparameter optimization became the model with the lowest Cross Validation Score value.
 (0.90)